Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 The 35mm wouldn’t have been tight enough to get the shot, “I just want pavement and her.
 And that’s it.”

-So with the 85mm on, Dani got just what he wanted from his high vantage point.
+So with the 85mm on, Dani gets just what he wants from his high vantage point.
 “I shot with the 85.
 I couldn’t do it with any other lens.
 Any other lens would be too wide.”

 Dani recommends to “find a high angle and just shoot downwards.
 You just get such a unique perspective that’s just different and really helps with the story.”